Web Services

 andkeepAvgMemoryUtilizationUnder

-are used, the workload will scale-out if one of the metrics is above the target value.
+are used, the compute resource will scale-out if one of the metrics is above the target value.
 However, to scale in, both of these metrics need to be below their respective target values.Scaling policy is more aggressive in adding capacity then removing capacity.
 For example, if the policy's specified metric reaches its target value, the policy assumes that your application is already heavily loaded.
 So it responds by adding capacity proportional to the metric value as fast as it can.
 The higher the metric, the more capacity is added.

 When the metric falls below the target value, the policy expects that utilization will eventually increase again.
 Therefore it slows down the scale-in process by removing capacity only when utilization passes a threshold that is far enough below the target value (usually 20% lower).